Find Free After School!

-• You can start with the location of a school where your child is already enrolled or hoping to attend, to then identify nearby programs to help with enrollment decisions.
+• Start with a school to find nearby programs that help with enrollment decisions.

-• It includes all free afterschool programs -not just some.
+• It includes all free afterschool programs for elementary age children.

-• School pop up information includes all grades, school size, and a website link.
+• School pop up information includes grades, school size and a website link.

 Select the entry grade you want.
 If you have a child who would be entering 3K in the fall, select ONLY 3K schools.